Use Your Heart as a Wall

 Love after love, my heart becomes stronger.
 With each loss, a new layer of muscle rebuilds over the last.
 With a stronger a heart, a stronger love, and a new, different, more beautiful cycle is born.

-The more you compound your defenses, the more you stifle your heart.
+The more you compound your defences, the more you stifle your heart.
 The longer you wait to love, the more your heart rusts.
 Conversely, the more you simply love, the stronger your heart-wall becomes and the more able you are to absorb the hurt and build again.

 Crazy In Love